-FOOD is one of my favorite attractions when we travel.
+FOOD is one of the things I most look forward to when we travel.
 Whenever possible we avoid anything we can get at home and eat local.
 There are just so many flavors to explore!
-Here are four restaurants you don’t want to miss in Gallup, New Mexico!
+Wonder where to eat in Gallup, New Mexico?
+Here ate five restaurants you won’t want to miss:

-1. El Rancho–El Rancho is a historic hotel on Route 66.
-It’s where the movie stars stayed.
+El Rancho is a historic hotel on Route 66.
+It’s where the movie-stars stayed.
 It’s where anyone that’s anyone has been.
-And that’s probably why I didn’t make it all the way in.
-Oh how I wanted to eat here, but we were traveling with our very road weary family of seven so we decided not to crash the ambiance of the place.
+I was so disappointed that I didn’t have a chance to eat here during my first trip to Gallup, but we were traveling with our very road weary family of seven, so we decided not to crash the ambiance of the place.
 Ha!
-But I did stop long enough to get this photo, so technically I have been there right?
-The restaurant has great reviews,and I plan to go on my next trip.
-I’ll race ya!
+As promised, I did visit on my most recent trip!

-2. Earl’s Family Restaurant–Earl’s is a very touristy, fun place.
-In front of the restaurant you will find Navajo craftsmen selling their beautiful jewelry and other Native American items.
+Earl’s is a very touristy, fun place.
+In front of the restaurant Navajo craftsmen can be found selling their beautiful jewelry and other Native American items.

-3. Genaros–Oh my goodness we loved Genaro’s.
-It is well staffed and we felt very well taken care of.
-It was like our every need was anticipated.
+Oh my goodness we loved Genaro’s.
+The staff was fantastic!
+Our every need was anticipated.
 They even had our table ready when we walked in because someone had seen us walking into the restaurant.

 Authentic New Mexican Food!
 This has to be the real deal!
 The food was amazing beginning with the chips and salsa.